 - Whey protein concentrate

-I've listed them in order as they occur in the “other ingredients” table below.
+The ingredients are listed in order as they occur in the “other ingredients” table below.
 This tells us that there is more soy than whey since soy is listed before whey in the table.
 I mention this only in case it matters to anyone.

-There are a lot of vitamins and minerals in Thrive shake mix but I don't think most people are lacking in these so I don't believe they add much to what people are already getting in their diet.
+There are a lot of vitamins and minerals in Thrive shake mix but I don't think most people are lacking in these.

-One interesting thing that I did notice in the Nutrition Fact label concerned the last ingredient, Molybdenum.
+One interesting thing observed in the Nutrition Fact label concerned the last ingredient, Molybdenum.
 In the Nutrition Facts label above, in parenthesis, they say molybdenum comes from “sodium cheleate.”
 I wonder if this might be a typo?
 I say this because I don't understand how sodium chelate is a source of molybdenum?

 The word “chelate” means to attach one thing to another to increase its absorption.
 For example, in the table above, we see the mineral manganese is present as “manganese chelate.”
 We see the same thing with copper (copper chelate) and selenium (selenium chelate).
 With Molybdenum we don't see molybdenum chelate, but rather sodium chelate.